rust-lang/edition-guide/src/2018/transitioning/raw-identifiers.md

 places like variable names, function names, and other places.
 Raw identifiers let you use keywords where they would not normally be allowed.

-For example, `match` is a keyword. if you try to compile this function:
+For example, `match` is a keyword.
+If you try to compile this function:

 ```rust,ignore
 fn match(needle: &str, haystack: &str) -> bool {